mrnugget/opencv-haar-classifier-training/README.md

 # Train your own OpenCV Haar classifier

 This repository aims to provide tools and information on training your own OpenCV Haar classifier.
-Use itin conjunction with this blog post: [Train your own OpenCV Haar classifier](http://coding-robin.de/2013/07/22/train-your-own-opencv-haar-classifier.html).
+Use it in conjunction with this blog post: [Train your own OpenCV Haar classifier](http://coding-robin.de/2013/07/22/train-your-own-opencv-haar-classifier.html).

 ## Instructions